Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/getting_to_know.md

 #### Configuring your machine to show hidden files
 <!-- consolidate these -->
+* Mac OS
+	* **To show the root directory and the directory hierarchy in Finder in Mac OS**: do ...
 	* **To show hidden files for Mac OS Sierra:** Open the Finder and hit `Cmd+Shift+.` (dot)
 	* **To show hidden files for Mac OS El Capitan:** Execute `defaults write com.apple.finder AppleShowAllFiles YES` on the command line
 	* **To show filename extensions for Mac OS:** Open the Finder and choose Preferences, click Advanced, and check the box next to "Show all filename extensions".

-* **To show the root directory and the directory hierarchy in Finder in Mac OS**: do ...
+* Windows
 	* **To show hidden files for Windows:** Control Panel → Appearance and Personalization → File Explorer Options → View → select “Display the full path in the title bar” *and* “Show hidden files, folders, and drives”.
 	* **To show filename extensions for Windows:** Open File Explorer, click the View tab at the top, select “File name extensions” under the Show/hide tab.

-### Environmental variables (aka system variables)
-* How to view system variables through Desktop GUI?
-* How to view system variables in a terminal?
-	* Windows (cmd): `set`
-	* Mac (bash): `printenv`

 #### About files

 * Why are some files hidden? <!--If you change something, however small, in some of these files, you can break your computer.
 Be careful!-->
 * **Case sensitive** vs **case preserving**: Linux is **case sensitive**, meaning files with the same name but different capitalization are different files (e.g., `finalpaper.txt` is different than `FinalPaper.txt`).
 Mac OS and Windows are **case preserving**, but not case sensitive.
 <!-- (This preference can be changed when configuring the filesystem, but certain programs will not run in a case sensitive environment, so it’s best to leave it alone).
 A case preserving file system will spell the filename as you type it, but if you create a different file with a name that differs only in capitalization, it will overwrite the first one.
 We recommend not creating filenames that differ only in capitalization even on Linux; not only is it potentially confusing, but you may be collaborating on a project with someone not on Linux. -->

 ### Moving through a filesystem
 <!-- Move the programs and files stuff in here, use cmd.exe -->